-[00:18:30] Benjamin Straumann: And so that is, of course, this universalizing tendency is quite interesting, but it goes also hand in hand with a kind of downgrading of the ambitions of the natural law in a way, because knowing in Greek philosophy, usually what this all does is that if you're really rational, then what beckons is happiness you get the good life.
-That's, it's a pretty neat price, right?
-It's kind of nice hard to get.
-But if you are really supremely rational, then you will get the good life.
-In Cicero, there's a lot of indications that he's a skeptic.
-So he's not a stoic, he's a skeptic, he's worried about us not having really a solid conception of the good life and what we need to get there.
+[00:18:04] Benjamin Straumann: Of course this universalizing tendency is quite interesting, but it goes also hand in hand with a kind of downgrading of the ambitions of the natural law in a way, because in Greek philosophy, usually what this all does is that if you're really rational, then what beckons is happiness.
+You get the good life.
+That's a pretty neat prize, right?
+That's kind of hard to get, but if you are really supremely rational, then you will get the good life.

-[00:19:14] Benjamin Straumann: And so he writes another work, De Finibus, you know, on ends and what's the goal of human life.
-And there he discusses all the Greek proposals for that.
-But dialogue ends in a somewhat operatic note.
-It's, we can't really figure this out.
-So what he comes up within all the words such as in, you know, in his political theories, the republic, the laws, and in this strange mix of political theory in moral philosophy, that is the On Duties, De Officiis, what he comes up with there is a kind of natural law for skeptics.
-It's, you know, we may not know the highest good, we do not have access to a solid conception of the highest good.
-But what we do know is this natural law that generates rights and obligations for all of us, that, for us who are not sages.
-And in the De Officiis is it even generate some obligations vis-a-vis slave, which is quite unheard of in the Roman context, of course.
-And so, there's really this push of the idea that we all have access to reason, you know, by a reason to the, what the natural law demands.
+[00:18:33] Benjamin Straumann: In Cicero, there's a lot of indications that he's a skeptic, so he's not a stoic.
+He's a skeptic.
+He's worried about us not having really a solid conception of the good life and of what we need to get there.
+So, he writes in other work on ends and what's the goal of human life, and there he discusses all the Greek proposals for that, but the dialogue ends somewhat on an operatic note.
+We can't really figure this out.

+[00:19:08] Benjamin Straumann: So, what he comes up with in other works such as in his political theories, the republic, the laws, and in this strange mix of political theory and moral philosophy that is the On Duties, the De Officis.
+What he comes up with there is a kind of natural law for skeptics.
+We may not know the highest good.
+We do not have access to that, to a solid conception of the highest good, but what we do know is it's natural law that generates rights and obligations for us who are not sages.

+[00:19:39] Benjamin Straumann: In De Officis even generates some obligations vis a vis slaves, which is quite unheard of in a Roman context, of course.
+There's really this push of the idea that we all have access to reason to what the natural law demands.

-[00:20:23] Benjamin Straumann: So that's the, I think, in a way the most important part of what this entails is, of course that he, you know...
-If virtue is great, if we can get it, but he wants in his political theory, he always, what's called mentions his qualms about the, the good constitutions, the simple good constitution is usually that, you know you have a really just king, that's neat.
-But even the justest king such as King Cyrus, the Persian king who had a good reputation, "He will invariably tilt into the worst tyrant of all into a kind of followers," he says.
-Because virtue it's not to be always trusted.
+[00:19:57] Benjamin Straumann: I think, in a way, the most important part.
+What this entails is, of course, that virtue's great if you can get it, but in his political theory, he always, what Scott mentions, his qualms about the good constitutions, the simple, good constitutions usually you have a really just king.

+[00:20:19] Benjamin Straumann: That's neat, but even the justest kings, King Cyrus, the Persian king who had a good reputation, he will invariably tilt into the worst tyrant of all.
+He says, because virtue it's not to be always trusted.
 You can't really be sure that it always works.
-The same with a good government of the few, some Aristocrats, same danger lurks there, and of course the same with the government of the many a kind of democracy.
-If they're all virtuous, that's all for the better.
-But it's not very stable, Cicero thinks, virtue isn't stable enough.
+The same with a good government of the few.
+Some aristocrats, same danger lurks there.
+Of course, the same with the government of the many, a kind of democracy.
+If they're all virtuous, that's all for the better, but it's not very stable, Cicero thinks.
+Virtue isn't stable enough.